History of Bali: Conflict with Great Britain (1814)

 During the British occupation of the East Indies by Stamford Raffles (which lasted from 1811 until 1816, right after the fall of the Napoleonic Empire), the British made fruitless advances to the Balinese kings.
 Raffles' abolition of slavery on the contrary triggered the indignation of the Rajas of Buleleng and Karangasem, who sent a military expedition against Blambangan, where they fought British Sepoys in February 1814.
 In May, Raffles sent an expeditionary force to Bali under Major General Nightingale to obtain assurances of "submission".
 Raffles himself visited the island in 1815.

 Return of the Netherlands (1816)

 The British returned the East Indies to the Netherlands in 1816.
 After that, the Dutch endeavoured to reassert and reinforce their control over their colonial possessions.
 This would open the way to a much more assertive Dutch presence in the East Indies and Bali.
-Raffles, still looking for an island to colonize, finally settled on Singapore.
+Raffles, still looking for an island to colonise, finally settled on Singapore.

 A first special commissioner named H.A. van der Broek was sent to sign "concept contracts" with the Balinese kings, which the kings did not accept, but became quasi-valid in the mind of the Dutch.

 Meanwhile, a few European traders managed to act as intermediaries between Bali and Europe, such as the Danish merchant Mads Lange, nicknamed the "White king of Bali".